MicrosoftDocs/visualstudio-docs/docs/sharepoint/walkthrough-deploying-a-project-task-list-definition.md

 ms.workload:
   - "office"
 ---
-# Walkthrough: Deploying a Project Task List Definition
+# Walkthrough: Deploy a project task list definition

 This walkthrough shows you how to use [!INCLUDE[vs_dev11_long](../sharepoint/includes/vs-dev11-long-md.md)] to create, customize, debug, and deploy a SharePoint list to track project tasks.